 Take a short trishaw ride or walk to the Nyaung Shwe jetty where we board a private, wooden motorboat for a full day excursion on Inle Lake.
 Explore villages built on stilts and floating gardens, getting a chance to learn about the life and culture of the lake’s residents.
 Stop in at workshops making incredible hand-woven silks and fabrics created from the fibers of the lotus flower.

-We will also visit Phaung Daw Oo Pagoda where we can join local devotees as they come to pay homage to this sacred site.
+During the day, also visit Phaung Daw Oo Pagoda where you can join local devotees as they come to pay homage to this sacred site.
 If time allows, there will also be a stop at Nge Phe Chaung, a wooden monastery with a remarkable collection of Buddha images.

 Day 11: Nyaung Shwe - Heho - Fly to Yangon

-After landing and collecting your luggage, your guide will be waiting to greet you and transfer you to the hotel for check-in.
+After lunch time, transfer to the Heho airport and fly to Yangon.
+Your guide will be waiting to greet you and transfer you to the hotel for check-in.

 Day 12: Yangon - Discover the city by foot, by car and train